Caretakers, cleaners and canteen staff

 You must take all your annual leave in the year it's due – you can’t carry it forward.

-After 5 years’ continuous service, your annual leave increases to 4 weeks and 3 days.
+• After 5 years' continuous service, your annual leave increases to 4 weeks and 3 days.

-After 10 years’ continuous service, your annual leave increases to 5 weeks but you must take Easter Tuesday as annual leave.
+• After 10 years' continuous service, your annual leave increases to 5 weeks but you must take Easter Tuesday as annual leave.

-For more information refer to clause 5.6 of the collective agreement.
+For more information refer to clause 6.4 of the collective agreement.

 Sick leave

-A sick leave allocation of 10 days each year is set out in clause 5.1 of the collective agreement.
+A sick leave allocation of 10 days each year is set out in clause 6.1 of the collective agreement.

-This means that staff who fall under the coverage of these agreements and who contract a notifiable infectious disease (as listed in Part 1 of Schedule 1 of the Health Act 1956) may be eligible for disregarded sick leave if they are required to isolate.
+This means that staff who fall under the coverage of these agreements and who contract a notifiable infectious disease (as listed in part 1 of schedule 1 of the Health Act 1956) may be eligible for disregarded sick leave if they are required to isolate.
 COVID-19 is a notifiable infectious disease.

 Other leave

-Retirement leave is set out in clause 2.7 and clause 3.10 of the collective agreement.
+Retirement leave is set out in clause 2.6 and clause 3.8 of the collective agreement.

-Clause 5.9 - School Caretakers', Cleaners' and Canteen Staff Collective Agreement
+Clause 6.8: School Caretakers’, Cleaners', Canteen and Ground Staff Collective Agreement

 Parental leave

-Parental leave is granted by the Parental Leave and Employment Protection Act 1987.
 It applies to a birth mother, their partner/spouse and people who adopt a child aged under 6.

-Parental Leave and Employment Protection Act 1987 - NZ Legislation website(external link)
+Parental Leave and Employment Protection Act 1987 – NZ Legislation(external link)

 Parental leave covers 4 types of leave.

-• Primary carer leave - mothers and employees who are going to have the primary responsibility for a child (under six years) can get up to 26 weeks off work from around the time of birth or from the time you become the primary carer for the child in the case of adoption, home for life or whāngai.
+• Primary carer leave: Mothers and employees who are going to have the primary responsibility for a child (under 6 years) can get up to 26 weeks off work from around the time of birth or from the time you become the primary carer for the child in the case of adoption, home for life or whāngai.

-• Partner/paternity leave – if your partner has had a baby or you've adopted a child together, you can take up to 2 weeks off.
+• Partner/paternity leave: If your partner has had a baby or you have adopted a child together, you can take up to 2 weeks off.

-• Extended leave – you may be able to extend your maternity leave for an extra 52 weeks.
+• Extended leave: You may be able to extend your parental leave for an extra 52 weeks.

-• Special leave – pregnant woman can have up to 10 days’ pregnancy related leave.
+• Special leave: Pregnant woman can have up to 10 days’ pregnancy-related leave.

-Parental Leave – Employment New Zealand website(external link)
+Parental leave – Employment New Zealand(external link)

 Parental leave payment

-If you qualify for the parental leave payment, it's paid through Inland Revenue, so you need to apply for this payment and your school must confirm that you're entitled to parental leave.
+If you qualify for the parental leave payment, it is paid through Inland Revenue.
+You need to apply for this payment and your school must confirm that you are entitled to parental leave.

-If you work part-time, information on the Employment New Zealand website can also help you work out your parental leave payment.
+If you work part time, information on the Employment New Zealand website can also help you work out your parental leave payment.

-Parental leave payment – Employment New Zealand website(external link)
+Parental leave payment – Employment New Zealand(external link)

 Leaving your job